-Top companies using Python
+Top Companies Using Python

-- Google: Python's prominence at Google is a much-talked-about subject amongst coding engineers.
+Python's prominence at Google is a much-talked-about subject amongst coding engineers.
 The company works on a hard-line philosophy that states, "Python where we can, C++ where we must."

 “Python has been an important part of Google since the beginning and remains so as the system grows and evolves.
 Today, dozens of Google engineers use Python, and we’re looking for more people with skills in this language.”

 Among other companies that extensively rely on Python are Spotify, Instagram, Dropbox, Reddit, and Quora.

 Even after 30 years of its release by Sun Microsystems, Java is still one of the most used and in-demand programming languages today.
-Java was eventually taken over by Oracle, and shares similarities with C++ and C#, making it easier to branch into different programming domains with knowledge of just one of them.
+Oracle eventually took over Java.
+Java shares similarities with C++ and C#, making it easier to branch into different programming domains with knowledge of just one of them.

 It is used to develop mobile applications, gaming consoles, and software applications based on databases.
-With 10.45% ratings, Java is featured on the #2 position on the TIOBE index of the most popular programming languages of 2021.
+With 10.45% ratings, Java is featured on the #3 position on the TIOBE index of the most popular programming languages of 2021.

-- Java follows the “Write Once, Run Anywhere” principle, which means that it is platform-independent; Java programs created on one operating system can run on any other operating system supporting Java Virtual Machine.
+- Java follows the “Write Once, Run Anywhere” principle, which means that it is platform-independent.
+Java programs created on one operating system can run on any other operating system supporting Java Virtual Machine.

 - Java is an OOP language that allows code reusability, data abstraction, and easy maintenance.

 - Java's syntax is simple and easy to understand.
 Even though it’s less beginner-friendly than Python, it has a mild learning curve that makes learning C# and C++ easier.